0xkevindiep/EZFlipper/README.md

 hidden profitable items ready to be found and flipped.

 ## Requirements
-You must have the latest verion of Google Chrome (Version 87.0.4280.67) and Python 3.8.5 (or higher).
+You must have the latest verion of Google Chrome and Python 3.8.5 (or higher).

 ### macOS